 Never put raw and cooked food beside each other.
 The raw chicken juices may come into contact with the cooked food, spreading bacteria and contaminating your ready-to-eat meal.

 Remember to put the date on the container so you can keep track of its condition.

 While some people may microwave or soak in water to thaw frozen chicken, the USDA recommends thawing chicken in the fridge.

 Read More >> How To Thaw Your Chicken Properly

-Got any more questions?
+If you want to learn more about grilling, check out these other helpful resources!
+Have any questions?
 Please feel free to leave a comment below.